 Another indicator of achievement is the return of investment (ROI) produced by the innovation.
-As shown in Figure 5 below, projects on the Matching scheme have been more effective at realising a positive return than those on the PPD scheme.
+As shown in Figure 10 below, projects on the Matching scheme have been more effective at realising a positive return than those on the PPD scheme.

-&lt;sup>4 The percentage of respondents who are still in the pre-production phase are not included in the graphic
+16 The percentage of respondents who are still in the pre-production phase are not included in the graphic

 The reporting data captured on completed SPII projects should collect information for three years post funding support.
 However, in practice the data contains many missing values, despite the fact that it is obligatory for grantees to report.
-Of those projects with three years of data, many have not yet begun to experience profitability and reported a negative return on investment, as it often takes longer than three years to realise a positive ROI.
-The ROI calculated using the reporting data should thus not be used as an indicator of SPII's achievement, as it is not representative or calculated over a long enough period of time.
-Finally, the ROI of the entire programme is considered.
-This is calculated using the data on all grants dispersed and all reported sales.
-The ROI of SPII is 456%.
+Even of those projects with three years of data, many have not yet begun to experience profitability and reported a negative return on investment, as it often takes longer than three years to realise a positive ROI.